Degradability of Fermionic Gaussian Channels

 depending on whether $m\leq n$ or $m\geq n$.
-Here $1\geq D\geq0$ is a square matrix with dimension $2\mr{min}\left\{ n,m \right\}$.
+Here $1\geq D\geq0$ is a square matrix with dimension $2\cdot\mr{min}\left\{ n,m \right\}$.

-If $D$ has $L\geq2$ eigenvalues equal to $1$ it implies that $l=\left\lfloor L/2\right\rfloor$ modes are transmitted perfectly.
-As $B$ then vanishes on all those modes, the channel is a particular case of a Gaussian product channel $(A;B) = (\id\oplus A_2;0\oplus B_2)$ and thus it is degradable iff $\cT_{(A_2;B_2)}$ is, where $A_2$ now has at most one singular value equal to 1.
-Thus it suffices to consider channels with at most one singular value 1 in the proof of our theorem.
+If $D$ has $L\geq2$ eigenvalues equal to $1$ it implies that $\left\lfloor L/2\right\rfloor$ modes are transmitted perfectly.
+As $B$ then vanishes on all those modes, the channel is a particular case of a Gaussian product channel $(A;B) = (\id\oplus A_2;0\oplus B_2)$ and thus it is degradable iff $\cT_{(A_2;B_2)}$ is, where $A_2$ now has at most one singular value equal to 1 and it suffices to consider such channels in our proof.